How to refashion old jeans into a stylish handbag

 I have to brag… I went to a house party this past weekend, and a woman named Sweet Angel picked my handbag from the floor and asked ” My goodness! this is so cool! who owns this purse?”.
 True story… hum… I hope that my hubby didn’t secretly pay her ?!

 It is your turn.
-Grab an old pair of jeans and create your own DIY handbag!
+Grab an old pair of jeans and create your own DIY handbag from old jeans!

 À la prochaine!